richardcrng/conspiracy-rtdb/README.md

 **Time needed:** < 5 minutes (you can set your own time limit).

-As a game, Conspiracy can be played entirely without modern technology.
+As a game, Conspiracy *can* be played entirely without modern technology.
 Get a group of friends together, get some playing cards (or good ol' fashioned pen and paper), and follow the [original write-up of the game](https://wiki.mafiascum.net/index.php?title=Conspiracy).

 This Conspiracy web app ([https://play-conspiracy.web.app](https://play-conspiracy.web.app)) has been built to make it *even easier to play with a group of friends*:
 - **Everybody can play at once** - no need for a neutral moderator;
 - **Get to the action more quickly** - less setup faff in allocating roles;
 - **Simpler to follow** - win conditions automatically applied to players.

-## Summary
+## Game Summary
 There are two possible states of the game:
 1. **No Conspiracy**: All players are 'innocent'; or
 2. **Conspiracy**: *Exactly one* player is innocent and the remaining players are all in a conspiracy against the innocent.